-Barrère teaches and does research at the University of Franche-Comté in Besançon, France.
+Barrère teaches and does research at the University of Bourgogne Franche-Comté, France.
 He teaches basic and advanced courses on mathematical applications and modern math as well as courses on the use of mathematics in physics.
-Topics he has taught include tensor calculus, various methods of optimization, analysis of Laplace transforms, distributions and convolutions, differential equations and partial derivatives, statistics and probability, and algorithms.
-Using the versatility of Mathematica, he is now experimenting with the teaching of scientific calculus in the form of models and simulations.
+Topics he has taught include tensor calculus, various methods of optimization, analysis of Laplace transforms, distributions and convolutions, differential equations and partial derivatives, statistics and probability and algorithms.
+Using the versatility of the Wolfram Language, he is now experimenting with the teaching of scientific calculus in the form of models and simulations.

 Diploma in Engineering, ENSMM